 \section{Conclusion}

-In conclusion, the domain wall dynamics driven by an out-of-plane magnetic field well beyond the Walker field was measured for a series of magnetic trilayers with different strengths of the interfacial Dzyaloshinskii-Moriya interaction.
-Using the method consisting in measuring the asymmetric expansion of a magnetic domain in the presence of an in-plane field, we have obtained the values of the $H_{DMI}$ fields from which we have evaluated the DMI constant, using exchange parameters $A$ derived in previous works.
-The DW velocity curves versus $B_{z}$ field were then examined in the light of a 1D analytical model, by extending the one presented in our previous works to the case of samples where the DMI field is comparable with the DW demagnetising field.
-The exact expression of the Walker field is used, together with a semi-analytical solution for the Slonczewski field.
-Experimentally, the Walker velocity which can be maintained after the Walker field in systems with large DMI can be easily related to the strength of the DMI.
-By comparing the measured curves with the expectations of the 1D model and of the 2D simulations, we show that care should be taken when using this approach with samples with a weak DMI field.
-In Pt/Co/Au and Pt/Co/Ta/Pt samples, where the DMI constant is large, the domain wall velocity is observed to saturate for fields larger than those predicted by the micromagnetic simulations.
-This effect might be due to disorder-related effects that are not yet taken into account by theory.
+In conclusion, the domain wall dynamics driven by an out-of-plane magnetic field well beyond the Walker field was measured for several magnetic trilayers with different strengths of the interfacial Dzyaloshinskii-Moriya interaction.
+Using the method consisting in measuring the asymmetric expansion of a magnetic domain in the presence of an in-plane field, we have obtained the values of the $\mu_0 H_{DMI}$ fields from which we have evaluated the DMI constant, using exchange parameters $A$ derived in previous works.
+The DW velocity curves versus $B_{z}$ field were then examined in the light of a 1D analytical model, by extending the one presented in our previous works to the case of samples where the DMI field is comparable with the DW demagnetizing field.
+The exact semi-analytical solution for the Slonczewski field was obtained.
+Experimentally, the Walker velocity, which can be maintained after the Walker field in systems with large DMI, can be related to the strength of the DMI, and its measurement provides a robust approach to obtain the DMI constant and the exchange stiffness.
+By comparing the measured DW speed curves with the expectations of the 1D model and of the 2D simulations, we show that care should be taken when using this approach with samples with a weak DMI field.